 Grete med den Blå Moske i bakgrunnen

-historical mosque in Istanbul.
+is an historical mosque in Istanbul.
 The mosque is known

-as the Blue Mosque because of blue tiles surrounding the walls of
+as the Blue Mosque because of blue tiles surrounding the

-during the rule of Ahmed I. just like many
+and 1616 years, during the rule of Ahmed I. just like many

-other mosques, it also comprises a tomb of the founder, a madrasa and a
+other mosques, it also comprises a tomb of the founder, a

 Sultan Ahmed Mosque has also become a popular